Do I need an NDA before talking to an IP attorney about my idea?

 What if you wish to consult with a few different patent attorneys before engaging the right one?
 The State Bar of California has issued a written opinion stating that even if you’re not a client, an attorney may have a duty to keep your communications confidential if the attorney’s words or actions “induce in the speaker a reasonable belief that the speaker is consulting the attorney, in confidence, in his professional capacity to retain the attorney or to obtain legal services or advice.”
 (Formal Opinion No. 2003-161).

-If you’re planning on speaking to a patent agent, it may be wise to have an NDA signed before disclosing your idea since patent agents are not lawyers.
+If you’re planning on speaking to non-lawyers, it may be wise to have an NDA signed before disclosing your idea.

 Why our firm does not sign NDAs